-Primary amyloidosis is a disorder in which abnormal proteins build up in tissues and organs.
+Primary amyloidosis is a rare disorder in which abnormal proteins build up in tissues and organs.
 Clumps of the abnormal proteins are called amyloid deposits.

 The cause of primary amyloidosis is not well understood.
 Genes may play a role.